Srikantha2001/my-obsidian-vault/Design Patterns/Singleton Design Pattern.md

 ##### 1. Using *synchronized* keyword

 - Make the *getInstance()* method <mark style="background: #ADCCFFA6;">synchronized</mark> to make sure it is executed by only one thread at a time
+- This will affect the performance since the getInstance method is always executed synchronously even though we have instance already created.
 ```Java
 public static synchronized Singleton getInstance() {